• Menu

 Tips for Learning to Ski and Snowboard

 My kids started learning to ski at different ages and I found they all picked it up fairly quickly.
-So don’t stress about age, just sign them up for a beginner ski/snowboard package, which includes a group lesson, rental equipment, and beginner lift ticket for the day.
+So don’t stress about age, just sign them up for a beginner ski/snowboard package, which usually includes a group lesson, rental equipment and beginner lift ticket for the day.

 Read More: When You Need a Break from the Slopes, Try Snowshoeing with Kids!